CoreyShelton/scss-and-compass-code-snippets/README.md

-# scss-and-compass-code-snippets
+# SCSS/Compass Functions and Mixins
-Useful SCSS/Compass functions and mixins.
+A collection of useful SCSS/Compass functions and mixins.